 Dr. Barbara L. Pazey

-Associate Professor, University of North Texas
+Associate Professor of Special Education Administration, University of North Texas

 Dr. Annie Wright